-Making sure you validate any input data from the user is crucial for security and ensuring your app stays in a valid state.
+Making sure you validate incoming request data from the user is crucial for security and ensuring your app stays in a valid state.
 Validating data is easy peasy lemon squeezy with Laravel’s validation rules in combination with form request objects.

-Another thing Laravel does, is make it super easy to access request input data.
+Another thing Laravel does is make it super easy to access request input.
 A form request object extends Laravel’s request object, so accessing a title input is as easy as

 $request->title, but there lays the potential issue.
 It can be too easy, let’s take a look at why.

-In your controller, you’ve probably done something like this to create a pretty simple model:
+In your controller you have probably done something like this to create a model:

 Both a perfectly valid options and I’ve been doing this myself in my projects.
-However, recently I was thinking it is very possible to access input from the form that hasn’t been validated.
-Looking at this, how do I know those are validated inputs?
+However, recently I was thinking it is very possible to access input from the form that has not been validated.
+Looking at this example, how do I know those are validated inputs?

-When I’m in my controller, I don’t know if the form has validated the
+When I’m in my controller I do not know if the form has validated the